-Denver Bus Accident Attorney
+Denver Bus Accident Attorneys

 In October of 2013, a Roaring Fork Transportation Authority (RFTA) bus crashed on Colorado 82.
 In September of 2018, District Judge John Neiley ordered RFTA to pay almost $150,000 in legal fees to the two co-plaintiffs in a civil lawsuit.
 The RFTA was found by a jury to be 50 percent responsible for the crash, writes Jason Auslander of The Aspen Times.
 Bus accidents, unfortunately, do happen.
 If you, a friend, a family member, or another loved one is involved in such an accident, you are likely to need the assistance of a bus accident legal firm.